StephenLi24/INN_eqvi_ENN/readme.md

 ---two_layer_lrelu.py            # calculate the coeffiencients of two layer l_relu_enn activation function
 ---one_layer_tanh.py             # calculate the coeffiencients of one layer h_tanh_enn activation function
 ---Gaussian_Integration.py       # math function of calculating the matching network coeffiencients
----fig3_cifar10.sh               # the script to get real experiment result of dataset cifar10
+---cifar10.sh               	 # the script to get the experiment result of cifar10
----fig3_mnist.sh                 # the script to get real experiment result of dataset mnist
+---mnist.sh                 	 # the script to get the experiment result of mnist
----fig3_fashion_mnist.sh         # the script to get real experiment result of dataset fashion mnist
+---fashion_mnist.sh         	 # the script to get the experiment result of FashionMnist

 ---ck_ntk:                       #  the floder, where contains some theoretical programs and visualization data
   ---ck_gmm_matching.py